Welcome to today's edition of the Rush 24-7 podcast.

 If so, this is the day to do it.

-Uh the appearance is it's being staged.
+The appearance is it's being staged.

 We have stepped up.

-Uh, and I've been toying with it here.
+We have a new Ditto cam, and I've been toying with it here.

-I think Brian, it was not in focus.
+I think, Brian, it was not in focus.

-Uh based on my supreme eyesight.
+I have focused it based on my supreme eyesight.

-Not a complaint uh what whatsoever.
+Not a complaint whatsoever.

 What are you frowning?